Alpha62579/brilliant-access/README.md

 # Brilliant Proctored Exam Access Code Finder

+> [!WARNING]
+> Currently locked out, no accounts to run workflow with
+> Website will no run until an account is obtained/another method is found

 ```
 Dear Brilliant,
   I must express my profound gratitude for the sheer brilliance